felipegb94/Efficient_PermutationTesting/README.md

 Where the first authors are Hinrichs and Itapu.

-The package also makes use of the matrix completion code (GRASTA) developed by Jun He et al., which can be obtained here: https://sites.google.com/site/hejunzz/grasta

 All code under `Efficiend_PT/` was developed by the authors of the paper.
 Everything under `src/` is my own C++ implementation of the Efficient_PT algorithm.

+#### Dependencies

+* The package also makes use of the matrix completion code (GRASTA) developed by Jun He et al., which can be obtained here: https://sites.google.com/site/hejunzz/grasta

+* The C++ version of the code relies on the C++ linear algebra library Armadillo:

+Conrad Sanderson.
+Armadillo: An Open Source C++ Linear Algebra Library for Fast Prototyping and Computationally Intensive Experiments.
+Technical Report, NICTA, 2010.

 ## CS 766: Computer Vision - Final Project